 How Blueprint Helps Reduces RPA Maintenance and Support

 Blueprint replaces the PDD with Digital Blueprints to minimize errors and outages for in-production bots.
 Digital Blueprints contain all the rich context that needs to be communicated to RPA developers, including detailed process flows, functional and non-functional requirements, user stories, compliance and regulatory requirements, and functional and acceptance tests.
 This context, along with the other critical information in a Digital Blueprint, ensures you can scale your RPA initiatives and minimize rework and maintenance costs.
 Digital Blueprints are automatically fed into your RPA tool and ensure that your RPA development team has all of this precise guidance and context at their fingertips.
 Replacing PDDs with Digital Blueprints has led our customers to experience 30% lower bot maintenance costs on average because fewer requirements are missed, and the right bots are built the first time.

 Blueprint’s Impact Explorer – a core tool in the Enterprise Automation Suite – enables your organization to establish a proactive change management strategy.
 In the suite, you trace your to be automated processes to all dependencies.
 For example, the systems the process touches or the regulations it must adhere to.
 This means that any time a change is introduced, you can see precisely which processes are impacted and immediately coordinate the preventative measures with your development team to mitigate bot outages and downtime.
 It’s what has allowed our customers to reduce bot outages by 3x on average.

-This is precisely what we’ll be showing in our upcoming webinar: how to reduce RPA maintenance and support with Digital Blueprints.
-Register for the webinar here to save your seat and discover how your organization can stop break-fix cycles so you can deliver on your RPA objectives.
+This is precisely what we presented in our webinar: how to reduce RPA maintenance and support with Digital Blueprints.
+Watch the on-demand webinar here and discover how your organization can stop break-fix cycles so you can deliver on your RPA objectives.